SSR and Isomorphic Rendering

 </template>

-The complete page after isomorphic rendering encapsulation:
+Complete page after isomorphic rendering encapsulation:

 <!doctype html>